ipugh-xm/xm-labs-steps-trello/README.md

 * [trello.png](/trello.png) - Trello logo

 # How it works
-These steps use the [Trello API](https://developer.atlassian.com/cloud/trello/rest/) to Create, Update, and add comments to cards.
+These steps use the [Trello API](https://developer.atlassian.com/cloud/trello/rest/) to Create, Update, and Add Comments to cards.

 # Installation